 The main purpose of this SFRA update is to prepare a document that provides comprehensive and supporting evidence for the emerging Local Plan Reviews, both in terms of guiding site allocations and in the determination of planning applications.
 The Crawley Borough Local Plan and Horsham District Local Plan were both adopted in 2015, and the respective Local Plan Reviews will revisit the adopted Local Plans to make sure that sufficient housing, employment and supporting infrastructure will be planned to meet the needs of the area.
-The SFRA update was also required to be compliant with the latest guidance described in the 2019 update to the National Planning Policy Framework (NPPF), support the selection of site allocations in the Local Plan Review and to provide information and guidance to be used in the preparation of Flood Risk Assessments (FRAs) in support of site specific planning applications.
+The SFRA update was also required to be compliant with the latest definitions of flood zones as outlined in Table 1 of the updated Planning Practice Guidelines (PPG) in 2022 and to comply with updates to the National Planning Policy Framework (NPPF) in 2021.
+Therefore, this updated SFRA will be used to support the selection of site allocations in the Local Plan Review and to provide information and guidance to be used in the preparation of Flood Risk Assessments (FRAs) in support of site-specific planning applications.
 The evidence in this SFRA shall also be used to support the formulation of Neighbourhood Plans.

-An updated NPPF was published in February 2019 (further updated June 2019) and sets out Government's planning policies for England and how these are expected to be applied.
-This updated Framework replaces the previous versions of the NPPF published in July 2018 and March 2012.
+An updated NPPF was published in July 2021 and sets out Government's planning policies for England and how these are expected to be applied.
+This updated

+Framework replaces the previous versions of the NPPF published in June 2019, July 2018, and March 2012.